 - 1 cup buttermilk* room temperature*

-- 2 eggs room temperature
+- 2 large eggs room temperature

-- Lemon zest from 1 large lemon
+- 1 tbsp lemon zest about 1 medium-sized lemon

 - 1 cup fresh blueberries*